Gayathri-1908/demo/README.md

-my brother studied 7th standard my wish is to build up my family so i want high payment jobs dhanushree my best friend from 5th standard because she never hurt me in any situation she is closest to my heart in my friends list
+my brother studied 7th standard my wish is to build up my family so i want high payment jobs dhanushree my best friend from 5th standard till end because she never hurt me in any situation she is closest to my heart in my friends list sir you are very soft person
+i like your teaching skill